-IACUC: A detailed animal use protocol that must be submitted and approved by an institutional regulatory affairs department before a grant can be funded.
+IACUC: Institutional animal care and use committee A detailed animal use protocol that must be submitted and approved by this institutional regulatory body wbefore a grant can be awarded.
+Usually this need not be done unless the grant is reviewed and scored in a range that may be funded.
 Indirect costs: The fraction of a total grant budget that is not available to the principle investigator.
 Instead, this money goes to the investigator's institution and is used for general "overhead".
+IRG: Initial review group.
+This is the grant review panel that is colloquially known as a "study section."